 It's been confirmed that Apple's upcoming AirPower wireless charging pad will work with a new case for the AirPods.

-Images of the wireless charging case have been spotted in iOS 12 beta 5, and it has an indicator light on the back to show when it's low on power, charging and so on.
+Images of the wireless charging case have been spotted in iOS 12 beta 5.
+5. While the AirPods don't actually look any different the model identifier AirPods1,2 appears - which is different to the original AirPods 1,1.
 Here's a still from a 9to5Mac video of the case:

 If you look closely you can see that the case on the left has a green light, indicating that it's charging, while the one on the right has an orange light to indicate low power.